 If you’re a dependent undergraduate student, your financial need is determined by the Expected Family Contribution (EFC) generated by the answers provided in your FAFSA.

 Direct Unsubsidized Loan and Parent/Grad Plus Loan

 Cost of Attendance – Financial Support = Eligible Funding

 Cost of Attendance

-When calculating your eligible funding, UBC must abide by the US Department of Education’s yearly loan limits as well as lifetime (or aggregate) limits if you’ve received Direct Subsidized and Direct Unsubsidized Loan funding before.
+When calculating your eligible funding, UBC uses the yearly loan limits as well as lifetime (or aggregate) limits (set by the US Department of Education) to determine your eligibility for Direct Subsidized and Direct Unsubsidized Loans.